CutaneousBioinf/Multiome-Pipeline-new/README.md

 ## Config file:

-The example config.yml should be look like this:
+The example config.yml should look like this:

 ```{bash}
 default: